By Aarron Lambert (Lambo) MA8124, HMYOI Swinfen Hall, Litchfield – Organised by James Collier

 Canteen & Flyes

 In prison you are allowed some luxuries providing you have the funds to pay for them.
 For example each week you will receive a canteen order form (see below), allowing you to order all sorts from cookies to oats and cereal to noodles and cans of tuna.
 So this standard privilege is a great opportunity to keep packing the food down and keeping size.
 It will also enable you to receive a small amount of protein.
-On the canteen form you can also order bottles of pop that weigh one litre each.
+On the canteen form you can also order bottles of pop that are one litre each and therefore weigh about 1kg.

 Now, this can be very helpful for doing flyes in your cell.
 Simply order 2 x 1 litre bottles, then hold them in each hand and perform a normal flye movement for chest.